kbagoy/kb2024/_posts/2021-05-11-office-expenses-that-can-qualify-for-a-tax-deduction.md

 ---
 layout: post
+permalink: /office-expenses-that-can-qualify-for-a-tax-deduction/
-title: "Office Expenses That Can Qualify for a Tax Deduction"
+title: Office Expenses That Can Qualify for a Tax Deduction
-author: "kbistaff"
+description: None
-date: "2021-05-11"
+date: 2021-05-11 16:46:54 -0000
+last_modified_at: 2021-07-06 13:37:50 -0000
+publish: true
+pin: false
+image:
+  path: /assets/wp-content/uploads/2021/05/Office-Expenses-That-Can-Qualify-for-a-Tax-Deduction.jpg
+  alt: null
 categories:
-  - "marketing-tips"
-image: assets/images/Office-Expenses-That-Can-Qualify-for-a-Tax-Deduction.jpg
+- Business &amp; Marketing Tips
+tags: []
 ---
 Running a business is a lot of work, but it can also get extremely expensive.
 That’s why [being aware of the tax deductions](https://2020taxresolution.com/tax-help/) you have at your disposal can help you to make your business more sustainable.
 Many of the everyday (and less frequent) office expenses of running a business can be deducted, which can make your life a little easier while you are running your business.

 ## **Rent or Mortgage**